-Gazprom and E.ON sign the Asset Swap Agreement.
-Pursuant to the Agreement, a year later E.ON joins Gazprom’s Yuzhno-Russkoye oil and gas field project and Gazprom obtains full control in Gerosgaz owning 2.93 per cent of Gazprom’s shares.
+Gazprom and E.ON sign the asset swap agreement.
+Pursuant to the agreement, a year later E.ON joins Gazprom’s Yuzhno-Russkoye oil and gas field project and Gazprom obtains full control in Gerosgaz owning 2.93 per cent of Gazprom’s shares.

-The Haidach underground gas storage facility is built to completion.
+The Haidach UGS facility is completed.

 November 8, 2011